andre-urbani/Project-4/README.md

       .catch(err => console.log(err))
   }, [])
 ```
 Additional API calls are made when the user clicks on any of the secondary nodes.
-This was acheived by adding an onClick event handler to these nodes.
+This was acheived by adding an onClick event handler to each of these nodes.

 ```
 const handleClick = useCallback((e) => {